 How to Make Nakládaný Hermelín

-To make Nakládaný Hermelín, cheese rounds are sliced in half, stuffed with flavorings, and cured in oil.
+To make Nakládaný Hermelín, sliced cheese rounds in half, stuff it with flavorings, and cure it in oil.

 The length of time needed for the cheese to marinate depends on a couple different factors.